 The creative process

-When I finally sat down to do some sketching (because I always start my work on paper), I encountered a huge block.
+When I finally sat down to do some sketching (because I always start my logo design work on paper), I encountered a huge block.

 First, I had fears that I wouldn’t be able to make a logo everyone in our team liked.
 I know, it sounds silly coming from someone who’s been doing this for years, but I guess this never completely goes away.
 Every creative act implies vulnerability and possibility of rejection.

-But even though I know this, it's been a long time since I had to pitch my solution to a large group of people, all of whom have equal say in the matter.
-This logo was not a one-year poster design (my poster designs sometimes sucked, I admit it) that will be forgotten in a year.
-I needed to so this right, because it was to be used for the years to come.
+But even though I know this, it’s been a long time since I had to pitch my solution to a large group of people, all of whom have equal say in the matter.
+This logo was not a one-year poster design that will be forgotten in a year.
+I had to so this right, because it was to be used for years to come.

 You can bet that this pressure I was putting on myself didn’t help at all.

 I would be sitting down for 60-90 minutes at a time, sketching various ideas.
 At the end I had well over 50 different sketches that I didn’t like at all.

 I started with a sheet of paper where I outlined some important qualities and values that would be guiding my creative process (as discussed in our initial meeting), and I also sketched some of those clichés I mentioned earlier, simply because I had to start somewhere.